GabrielRubin/TC2/README.md

 ### GamePlay

-PyCatron is currently under development and can only play Settlers of Catan randomly, but it will soon have more gameplay capabilities.
+PyCatron is under development and can play Settlers of Catan with 3 different agents implementations:

-Our agent is currently capable of doing these actions at random:

-- Build roads, settlements and cities
-- Trade with the bank

-and these actions when prompted to:

-- Choose a player to steal from
-- Place the robber
+- A Simple Agent: Capable of making simple decisions and play almost-randomly
+- A MCTS Agent: A Monte Carlo Tree Search agent
+- A UCT Agent: Similar to the MCTS agent, but using the Upper Confidence Bounds for Trees algorithm

+We plan to make our implementation of Catan faster and create other agents in the future.

 To see PyCatron agent playing a game, you just need to type a nickname on the JSettlers Client window and join the game called "TestGame" that is automatically created by our agent.